ionic-team/stencil/BREAKING_CHANGES.md

 ### `newSpecPage()` Spec Testing Utility

 A new testing utility has been created to make it easier to unit test components.
-Its API is similar to `newE2EPage()` for consistency.
+Its API is similar to `newE2EPage()` for consistency, but internally `newSpecPage()` does not use Puppeteer, but rather runs on top of a pure Node environment.
+Additionally, user code should not have to be written with legacy CommonJS, and code can safely use global browser variables like `window` and `document` .
 In the example below, a mock `CmpA` component was created in the test, but it could have also imported numerous existing component and registered them into the test using the `components` config.

 ```tsx
 import { Component, Prop } from '@stencil/core';